feinorgh/cdda-recoil-model/README.md

 The physical concept of recoil is based on the idea of conservation of momentum. https://en.wikipedia.org/wiki/Momentum

-In the concept of a firearm it means that for the energy contained in the projectile fired, there is an equal but opposite force imparted on the firearm, and, in turn, the shooter.
+In the context of firearms it means that for the energy contained in the projectile fired, there is an equal but opposite force imparted on the firearm, and, in turn, the shooter.